 Consent Condition Environmental Performance Conditions POINT 19,22 Parameter Sampling method Units of measure Averaging period Frequency Siting AM-1 & AM-4 - - Temperature at 10 metres AM-4 degrees Celsius 10 minutes Continuous Relative humidity AM-4 percent 10 minutes Continuous Rainfall AM-4 millimetres per hour 10 minutes Continuous Wind Speed at 10 metres AM-2 & AM-4 metres per second 10 minutes Continuous Wind Direction at 10 metres AM-2 & AM-4 Degrees 10 minutes Continuous Sigma Theta AM-2 & AM-4 Degrees 10 minutes Continuous Total Solar Radiation AM-4 Watts per square metre 10 minutes Continuous or agent of the licensee in relation to pollution arising from any activity to which this licence applies.
-M5.2 The record must include details of the following: a) the date and time of the complaint; b) the method by which the complaint was made; c) any personal details of the complainant which were provided by the complainant or, if no such details were provided, a note to that effect; d) the nature of the complaint; e) the action taken by the licensee in relation to the complaint, including any follow-up contact with the complainant; and f) if no action was taken by the licensee, the reasons why no action was taken.
-ME 3 The record of a compleint must be kept for at least 4 years after the compleint was made.
+M5.2 The record must include details of the following: a) the date and time of the complaint; b) the method by which the complaint was made; c) any personal details of the complainant which were provided by the complainant or, if no such details were provided, a note to that effect; d) the nature of the complaint; e) the action taken by the licensee in relation to the complaint, including any follow-up contact with the complainant; andf) if no action was taken by the licensee, the reasons why no action was taken.
 M5.3 The record of a complaint must be kept for at least 4 years after the complaint was made.
-M5.4 The record must be produced to any authorised officer of the EPA who asks to see them. ronmental harm • 10.1 R2.1 No otifications m ust be made bv tele phoning the Environme ent Line service on 131 555.
+M5.4 The record must be produced to any authorised officer of the EPA who asks to see them. ronmental harm - 10.1 R2.1 No otifications m ust be made by tele phoning the Environme ent Line service on 131 555.
 R2.1 Notifications must be made by telephoning the Environment Line service on 131 555.
 R2.2 The licensee must provide written details of the notification to the EPA within 7 days of the date on which the incident occurred.
 Note: The licensee or its employees must notify all relevant authorities of incidents causing or threatening material harm to the environment immediately after the person becomes aware of the incident in accordance with the requirements of Part 5.7 of the Act.